jakesock/crypto-track/README.md

 - [ ] Go over all of code once or twice and see what can be improved and improve variable names/add notes if needed
 - [ ] Refactor App Component
 - [ ] Revisit all styles and make them more theme-centric (see SearchBar/styles.ts for reference on how you want all of it to look)
+- [ ] Find a way to make the coin card component reusable for both portfolio and explore pages.
+At the very least, make global styles